-Survey reveals true impact of prescription charges on health
+Survey reveals true impact of prescription charges on people with asthma

 Asthma UK has conducted the largest ever survey carried out on prescription charges, engaging over 9,000 people.
 The results are staggering, revealing many people with asthma are cutting back on their medication for financial reasons with a dramatic impact on their health.
-In light of this evidence, Asthma UK is campaigning to end prescription charges for people with asthma.
+In light of this evidence, Asthma UK is campaigning to stop unfair asthma prescription charges.

 The key findings from the survey revealed: